Amazon adds 2,500 recordings to the Alexa Skills Kit Sound Library

-Voice app developers, rejoice: New recordings today joined Amazon’s extensive Alexa audio asset library, more than quintupling it in size.
-The Seattle-based tech giant announced in a blog post that it’s rolling out over 2,500 new clips across 50 categories to the Alexa Skills Kit (ASK) Sound Library, the freely available collection it introduced in March 2018.
-It brings the total number of available samples in ASK to nearly 3,000 (up from 400 in 14 categories), it and enables (among other things) “rich” and “realistic” soundscapes that tap ambient audio designed to imitate different spaces.
+Voice app developers, rejoice: A host of new recordings today joined Amazon’s Alexa audio asset library, more than quintupling it in size.
+The Seattle-based tech giant announced in a blog post that it’s rolling out over 2,500 clips across 50 categories to the Alexa Skills Kit (ASK) Sound Library, the freely available collection it introduced in March 2018.
+It brings ASK’s total number of samples to nearly 3,000 (up from 400 in 14 categories), and it enables “rich” and “realistic” soundscapes (among other things) that tap ambient audio designed to imitate different spaces.

 ASK Sound Library clips incorporated into Alexa voice apps are now played “millions” of times worldwide each month, according to Amazon data engineer June Lee.